soutaro/rubyconf-2023/README.md

 <img width="546" alt="Screenshot 2023-11-12 at 22 11 37" src="https://github.com/soutaro/rubyconf-2023/assets/139089/9d34f3eb-90d0-4a46-8258-45b42d93b06f">

+**⚠️⚠️⚠️ Make sure stopping the container after you work on it to avoid unexpectedly spending the core hours. ⚠️⚠️⚠️**

 ### Option 3.
 Running locally

 1. Clone your repository into your computer